Official-phdesigns/KillTheHost/README.md

 ## 🛠️ Usage

 ### Connecting a Domain
+1. Whitelist your public IP address in the Namecheap API settings to allow external requests
+2. Create a scoped API token in Cloudflare (avoid using the global API key)
+3. Assign Zone → DNS → Edit permissions to the token for the target domain

-1. Open KillTheHost and navigate to **Domain Sync**
+4. Open KillTheHost and navigate to Domains & Tunnels
+5. Provide your Cloudflare API token
-2. Enter your **Namecheap API key**
+6. Enter your Namecheap API credentials (API key + username)
-3. Select a domain and assign it to a local site
+7. Select the desired domain and map it to your local service (port/container)
-4. Done — no DNS panel needed
+8. Apply changes — DNS records are provisioned automatically; no manual configuration required

+### Notes
+- DNS changes typically propagate within seconds via Cloudflare, but allow up to a few minutes in edge cases
+- Ensure your local service is reachable (correct port binding / container exposure) before mapping
+- Restrict API tokens to the minimum required scope for security

 ### Going Live with Cloudflare